 Raija-Leena Hankonen-Nybom has been a member of the Board of Directors since 2020.
 Ms. Hankonen-Nybom is a member of the boards of directors and the chair of the audit committees of Cargotec Corporation, Helsinki Deaconess Foundation sr, Metsä Board Oyj and Posti Group Oyj.
 Ms. Hankonen-Nybom is also a member of the boards of directors of Directors' Institute Finland and Savonlinna Opera Festival.

-Within the last five years, Ms. Hankonen-Nybom has been the lead audit partner and the chair of the board of KPMG Oy Ab and the chair of the boards of directors of Brigadeiro Holding Oy and Jalmari and Rauha Ahokas Medical Foundation.
+Within the last five years, Ms. Hankonen-Nybom has been the lead audit partner of KPMG Oy Ab.